kedacore/keda-docs/content/docs/2.14/scalers/aws-cloudwatch.md

 - `metricUnit` - Which unit to be used by the query.
 Used to define **Unit** ([official documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Unit)).
 (Default: `none`, Optional)
 - `metricEndTimeOffset` - How long in seconds to offset the **EndTime** ([official documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricData.html)).
 Due to the eventual consistency model which is used by Cloudwatch, the latest datapoint one can get from Cloudwatch might not be accurate.
 The `metricEndTimeOffset` config provides a way to skip the most recent datapoint if needed.
 (Default: `0`, Optional)
 - `minMetricValue`- Returned value in case of empty response from cloudwatch.
 (Default: 0, This value can be a float)
-- `ignoreNullValues`- Describes the behaviour when the metric query returns no metric values in the response.
-If set to `true`, the scaler will scale the workload based on the `minMetricValue` provided.
-If set to `false`, the scaler will return an error and not adjust the scale of the workload.
-When set to `false` this will take precedence over `minMetricValue`.
-(Default: `true`, Optional)

-> Both `minMetricValue` and `ignoreNullValues` are used to handle the case when the metric query returns no metric values in the response. `minMetricValue` will scale the workload based on the value provided, while `ignoreNullValues`, if false, will return an error and not adjust the scale of the workload.

 - `targetMetricValue`- Target value for the metric.
 (Default: 0, This value can be a float)
 - `activationTargetMetricValue`- Target value for activating the scaler.
 Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional, This value can be a float)